-A special income level equal to:
+Select one:

-300% of the SSI Federal Benefit Rate (FBR)
+○ 300% of the SSI Federal Benefit Rate (FBR)

-A percentage of FBR, which is lower than 300% (42 CFR §435.236)
+$^{igodoldoldoldoldoldoldoldoldoldoldoldoldol$

 Specify percentage:

-A dollar amount which is lower than 300%.
+• A dollar amount which is lower than 300%.

 Specify dollar amount:

 Aged, blind and disabled individuals who meet requirements that are more restrictive than the SSI program (42 CFR §435.121)

 Medically needy without spend down in states which also provide Medicaid to recipients of SSI (42 CFR §435.320, §435.322 and §435.324)

-Medically needy without spend down in 209(b) States (42 CFR §435.330)
+$\Box$ Medically needy without spend down in 209(b) States (42 CFR §435.330)

 Aged and disabled individuals who have income at:

+Select one:

-100% of FPL
+○ 100% of FPL

-% of FPL, which is lower than 100%.
+○ % of FPL, which is lower than 100%.

 Specify percentage amount:

-Other specified groups (include only statutory/regulatory reference to reflect the additional groups in the state plan that may receive services under this waiver)
+Other specified groups (include only statutory/regulatory reference to reflect the additional groups i the state plan that may receive services under this waiver)

+Specify: